paramaggarwal/blog/content/making-icons-in-sketch-is-fun/index.md

 ![](./asset-5.png)

 I am delighted by Sketch, and I highly recommend anyone with a creative bent to give it a shot.
 Just start with the tutorial above.

----

-_If you enjoyed this post, please hit Recommend!_